What is Working Capital for eCommerce Stores?

 Why is Working Capital a Problem for eCommerce Entrepreneurs?

 In reality, only about 13.5% of small businesses meet the criteria for a traditional bank loan, and the majority of those are brick-and-mortar stores.
-Most banking institutions stick with who they know because e-commerce is still a relatively new industry.
+Most banking institutions tend to stick with what they know, as eCommerce remains a relatively new industry.

-Not only that, but the underwriting process for online sellers can be a little more complicated.
+Moreover, the underwriting process for online sellers can be a bit more complex.
 Algorithm changes, data breaches, and website downtime can result in lost sales, which banks may deem too risky.

-In recent years, online funding platforms have stepped in to fill the void left by big banks and have become a more reliable source of working capital for e-commerce businesses.
+In recent years, online funding platforms have stepped in to fill the void left by big banks and have become a more reliable source of working capital for eCommerce businesses.
 Turnaround is much faster with a fully digital application process.
+Ecommerce funding providers frequently offer quicker turnaround times for loan applications compared to traditional banks.

 Depending on the lender you choose, you could boost cash flow in a matter of days—something that traditional lenders can’t guarantee.